2017 Appalachian Grazing Conference

 Mr. Hendershot helped develop the Pasture for Profit Grazing Schools, the Ohio Forage for Horses and the Equine Environmental and Liability Awareness Programs and continues as an instructor and Pasture Walk Leader.
 He was presented the Ben Stinner Memorial Award in recognition of his excellent contribution to sustainable agriculture in 2009 by the Innovative Farmers of Ohio.
 He currently serves as secretary of the National Grazing Lands Coalition Board of Directors representing the American Forage and Grassland Council.

-WVU Davis College and Farm Tour
+WVU Davis College and Farm Tour (NOW FULL/SOLD OUT)

 The afternoon program will begin with a bus tour of WVU's new facilities.
 The bus will depart the Waterfront Hotel at 2 PM for a tour of the new $100 Million State of the Art home of the WVU Davis College of Agriculture, Natural Resources and Design.
 We will then visit the College's Reedsville Farm Unit where we will discuss the pasture-based beef cattle system, the new equine teaching and service facility and view some of the ongoing conservation projects.
 We will conclude the tour with a roast beef dinner at the facility.